pvandervelde/mindvortex/src/posts/2019-06-27-On-prem-vs-cloud-build-systems.md

 capacity side.

 Finally having full control over the CI system means that it is possible to extend the system if that is required with custom capabilities, either directly added to the CI system or as additional services.
 It should of course be noted that this requires resources and is thus not free.

 ### Selecting a location for your CI system

 So how does one select a location for a CI system.
-Both cloud and on-prem have pros and cons and in the end the location of the system depends very much on the situation fo the development team.
+Both cloud and on-prem have pros and cons and in the end the location of the system depends very much on the situation of the development team.
 If the team works for a company where there is no on-prem server infrastructure then a cloud based system will be the only sensible approach.
 However there will also be cases where an on-prem system is the only sensible option.